teacher-aj/HeschelCS/topic_00_HTML/README.md

 #### 2. Explore further:

-1. **Inspect a website**
-   Right-click on any webpage in your browser and choose **Inspect** (or **Inspect Element**).
-Look at how the HTML structure of a professional site is similar to the one you just wrote.
-Try finding headings, paragraphs, or images in the code.

-2. **Use W3Schools**
+1. **Use W3Schools**
-   Visit the [W3Schools HTML Tutorial](https://www.w3schools.com/html/) to look up what each tag means, and experiment by adding new elements (like another heading or a list) to your page.
+   Visit the [W3Schools HTML Tutorial](https://www.w3schools.com/html/) to look up several tags mean, and experiment by adding new elements to your webpage (like another heading or a list) to your page.

 #### 3. Begin Project 00